Building Opens: 8:30 a.m.

 Directory information can also be disclosed to outside organizations, such as companies that manufacture class rings or publish yearbooks, without a parent’s prior written consent.
 The district has designated the following information as directory information: Student’s name; Address; Telephone listing; Date/place of birth; Major field of study; Participation in officially recognized activities and sports; Weight and height of members of sports teams; The most recent educational agency or institution attended.

-If you do not want the district to disclose directory information from your child’s education records without your prior written consent, notice of refusal must be sent in writing to Dale R. Munn Jr., Records Access Officer, at 133 E. Barney St., Gouverneur, NY 13642 by Sept.15 of each year.
+If you do not want the district to disclose directory information from your child’s education records without your prior written consent, notice of refusal must be sent in writing to Dale R. Munn Jr., Records Access Officer, at 133 E. Barney St., Gouverneur, NY 13642 by September 15 of each year.

-In accordance with federal law, the district must release secondary school students' names, addresses and telephone listings to military recruiters or institutions of higher education unless eligible students or parents/guardians request in writing that such information not be released.
-If you would not like this information released, please notify the High School Principal in writing by Sept.
-30 of each year.
+In accordance with federal law, the district must release secondary school students’ names, addresses and telephone listings to military recruiters or institutions of higher education unless eligible students or parents/guardians request in writing that such information not be released.
+If you would not like this information released, please notify the High School Principal in writing by September 30 of each year.

 The full policy can be found on our website: Board Policies as Policy 7516, Student Privacy, Parental Access to Information, and Administration of Certain Physical Examinations to Minors.